ruianchor/ruianchor.github.io/about.md

 ----

 ### Brief biography
 I grew up in Hubei, China but have always loved to travel and have since lived in Xianning, Wuhan, Shenzhen, Shanghai.
-Here's a more [comprehensive list](cities.md) of where i've spent time.
+Here's a more [comprehensive list](cities.md) of where I've spent time.

 ### Favorite Movies